svenssonjoel/BLE_S/README.md

    4. run make flash (if you have the luxurious nordic semicondocturs board with  built in programmer) otherwise use the flash_stlink.sh script.

+## Videos on the topic of this repository

 [background](https://youtu.be/drmXdoRu3AQ)

 [Implementing get_char and put_char on nrf52](https://youtu.be/auHo9wq7pX4)